2.21 Provisions and Contingent Liabilities: Provisions:

 Recoverability of deferred tax assets

 The Company has carry forward tax losses, unabsorbed depreciation and MAT credit that are available for offset against future taxable profit.
 Deferred tax assets are recognised only to the extent that it is probable that taxable profit will be available against which the unused tax losses or tax credits can be utilised.
-This involves an assessment of when those assets are likely to reverse, and a judgement as to whether or not there will be sufficient taxable profits available to offset the assets.
+This involves an assessment of when those assets are likely to reverse, and a judgement as to whether there will be sufficient taxable profits available to offset the assets.
 This requires assumptions regarding future profitability, which is inherently uncertain.
 To the extent assumptions regarding future profitability change, there can be an increase or decrease in the amounts recognised in respect of deferred tax assets and consequential impact in the statement of profit and loss.

-Deferred tax asset is recognised on unabsorbed depreciation and business losses to the extent it is probable that future taxable profits will be available against which the deductible temporary
+Deferred tax asset i s recogn ized on unabsorbed depreciation and business losses to the extent it is probable that future taxable profits will be available against which the deductible temporary differences and unabsorbed depreciation can be utilised.

 (ii) Significant judgements